omer-faruq/ankiviewer.koplugin/README.md

    - Tap **Show answer** to reveal the back of the card.
    - Rate the card (**Again / Hard / Good / Easy**) to schedule future reviews.

-Imported decks and review progress are stored in KOReaders data directory; removing the original `.apkg` file from `ankiviewer/shared` does **not** delete the already-imported deck.
+Imported decks and review progress are stored in KOReader's data directory; removing the original `.apkg` file from `ankiviewer/shared` does **not** delete the already-imported deck.

 ## Notes and limitations